sandreas/graft/README.md

 #### [Download graft ⇩](https://github.com/sandreas/graft/releases)

-### Build graft
+### go get graft
-If you use a platform without a release, you can try to build graft on your own.
+If you use a platform without a release or prefer the go package manager, you can try to build graft on your own.
 After [installing go](https://golang.org/doc/install) and adding the go binary to your Path, you can  now install graft with following command:

 ```
 go get github.com/sandreas/graft